phantomics/april/README.md

 #### :disclose-output

 In APL, there's really no such thing as a value outside an array.
-Every piece of data used within an Apex instance is an array.
+Every piece of data used within an April instance is an array.
 When you enter something like 1+1, you're actually adding two arrays containing a single value, 1, and outputting another array containing the value 2.
-When Apex returns arrays like this, its default behavior is to disclose them like this:
+When April returns arrays like this, its default behavior is to disclose them like this:

 ```
-* (apex "1+1")
+* (april "1+1")

 2
 ```
 But if you set the :disclose-output option to nil, you can change this:
 ```
-* (apex (set (:state :disclose-output nil)) "1+1")
+* (april (set (:state :disclose-output nil)) "1+1")

 #(2)
 ```